 - For low income, high achieving students.
 Regent Scholarship

 - For students who take rigorous high school courses as described in the scholarship (You can not get the Regent Scholarship and New Century Scholarship together).
-Available November 17, 2015, for additional information call (801)321-7159 New Century Scholarship
+For additional information call (801)321-7159 New Century Scholarship

 - For students who earn their Associates Degree before graduating high school.
 For additional information call (801)321-7221